Utkarsh908/ERC721/README.md

 3. Replace the placeholder image URLs in the contract with the URLs of your uploaded images.
 4. Deploy the contract to the Polygon (Matic) network using Truffle.

-### Interacting with the Contract
+ **Interact with the Contract:**

-- Use the `promptDescription` function to retrieve the description prompt.
+- After deploying, you can interact with your contract using the provided functions:
+  - `mint(address to, uint256 tokenId)`: Mint an NFT and assign it to the specified address.
+  - `approveForBridge(address operator, uint256 tokenId)`: Approve the transfer of an NFT to a bridge for further transfer.
+  - `balanceOf(address account)`: Get the balance of NFTs owned by an address.
-- Use the `mint` function to mint new NFTs (only the owner can mint).
+  - `promptDescription()`: Get the description prompt used to generate the images.
+  - `transfer`:To transfer  data.
 ## IPFS Details

 - **Provider:** Pinata